Cwarburg/MLOPS-group-67/README.md

 >
 > Answer:

---- question 1 fill here ---
+67

 ### Question 2
 > **Enter the study number for each member in the group**
 >
-> Example:
 >
-> *sXXXXXX, sXXXXXX, sXXXXXX*
 >
+>
+>
 > Answer:

---- question 2 fill here ---
+204701, s225083, sXXXXXX

 ### Question 3
 > **A requirement to the project is that you include a third-party package not covered in the course.
 What framework**
 > **did you choose to work with and did it help you complete the project?**
 >
 > Recommended answer length: 100-200 words.
->
-> Example:
-> *We used the third-party framework ... in our project.
-We used functionality ... and functionality ... from the*
-> *package to do ... and ... in our project*.
->
 > Answer:

---- question 3 fill here ---
+To accurately classify the IMDB movie reviews, we used the [Transformers](https://huggingface.co/docs/transformers/en/index) framework by huggingface.
+This framework allowed us to used a pretrained model which we could finetune, and also had a autotokenizer function which allowed us to effectevly convert the reviews to tokens.
+We experimented with some of the models, but ended up using the Distilbert-uncased model, because of its ability.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.
 This includes
 > how you managed dependencies, the structure of your code and how you managed code quality.

 ### Question 4